kkz6/devkarti/src/content/blog/laravel-pipelines.md

 In this code kindly note that we are also using macros for Request class.
 The details are available in my [previous post](https://www.devkarti.com/posts/building-apis-with-laravel-even-faster/#bonus-tips).
 Also, The pagination part for the code here is already implemented.

-Laravel or any framework can be modified in any formats you want.
+Laravel or any framework can be modified in any format you want.
 But here to make the code even more readable and understand I am following a way which is good for me.
-Feel free to modify it any others ways you want.
+Feel free to modify it any other way you want.

 ### Let’s start with Sorting.

-Lets Create a folder inside the **app** directory and name it as **QueryFilters**
+Let's Create a folder inside the **app** directory and name it as **QueryFilters**

 Create a class named **Sort** .
 The final code would look something like this.